moonfleet/spacex-api-poc-android/README.md

 # spacex-api-poc-android

-A PoC of an Android client for the SpaceX public APIs:
+A PoC of an MV*-based Android client for the SpaceX public APIs:

 https://github.com/r-spacex/SpaceX-API/blob/master/docs/README.md